Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

-Note that the Schwartzian derivative depends only on the derivatives of the function, so we can find it using (\ref{eqn:tauIRder}) without solving the latter.
+Note that the Schwarzian derivative depends only on the derivatives of the function, so we can find it using (\ref{eqn:tauIRder}) or (\ref{eqn:tauIRdert}) without solving them.
 It is convenient to rewrite the hypergeometric function in (\ref{eqn:tauIRder})

 where $G_0$ satisfies the equation